Skip to main content

 Is Flutter good for production apps?

 Yes.
-Flutter is used by BMW, Alibaba, Google Pay, and thousands of production apps.
-With the Impeller rendering engine, performance is near-native on both iOS and Android.
+BMW runs it.
+So do Alibaba and Google Pay, alongside thousands of other shipped apps.
+With the Impeller rendering engine, performance comes out near-native on both iOS and Android.

 How long does Flutter app development take?

-A simple MVP takes 8-12 weeks.
-Medium complexity apps take 12-20 weeks.
-Complex enterprise apps take 20-40 weeks.
-These timelines assume a dedicated team of 3-5 developers.
+A simple MVP runs 8-12 weeks.
+Medium complexity sits at 12-20 weeks.
+The heavy enterprise builds take 20-40 weeks.
+Those timelines all assume a dedicated team of 3-5 developers on it.

 Is Flutter better than React Native?